MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/bitlocker-on-csv-in-ws-2022.md

 # Use BitLocker with Cluster Shared Volumes (CSV)

-> Applies to: Windows Server 2022, Azure Stack HCI, version 20H2
+> Applies to: Windows Server 2022; Azure Stack HCI, versions 22H2 and 21H2

 ## BitLocker overview